mmesh/docs/docs/platform/cloud-provisioning/scaleway.md

+---
+title: Scaleway Cloud
+description: The Scaleway Cloud integration supports cloud direct provisioning right from mmeshctl or webUI.
+---

 # Scaleway Cloud

-The Scaleway Cloud integration supports direct provisioning from the mmesh CLI and webUI for the following resources:
+The Scaleway Cloud integration supports cloud direct provisioning right from mmeshctl or webUI for the following resources:

 - VM Instances